pranay2063/DistributedSystems/CICD/README.md

                 Compile - Using dependencies during compile-time classpath and runtime classpath Implementation - Using dependencies during runtime classpath testImplementation - Required to compile tests
-                Compile-time (Conversion to machine code) and runtime (execution of machine code) Bazel (mostly for monorepos)
+                Compile-time (conversion to machine code) and runtime (execution of machine code) Bazel (mostly for monorepos)
         Renovate bot
             Automated dependency updates